Oofles/rsac21-ransom/LAB_FILES/response.md

 7. Run the malware! `iai-rsac21.exe`
 9. Gotcha!
 No commandline arguments, no execution.
 Try again. `iai-rsac21.exe encrypt <password>`
 10. Watch the exectution.
-11. Once it is complete stop the wireshark capture and stop the procmon capture.
+11. Once it is complete stop the wireshark capture.

 ## Now Respond As if you weren't the one who did it!